As a cold and slow January ends, I feel it is time for some change…

 A simpler approach to business and income generation has prevailed through setting up our creative retreat and learning from our residents as they pass through.
 Watching individuals set their pace and settle down to a focussed period of reflection and production has been enlightening for us here at Studio Faire.

-Stepping away from the 9 to 5 and the expectation of being at the desk for a set period of time seems so alien to me these days.
+Have stepped away from the 9 to 5 and the expectation of being at the desk for a set period of time as it all seems so alien to me these days.

 Learning that flow is a real concept, a way of working when one is actually ready to do so, has brought the Cortisol levels down and instilled an approach that suits this 53 year old much more…